 June 7th, 2016|

-The FDA has renewed their warning for consumers who use Alka-Seltzer® and other aspirin-containing antacid products of an increased risk of serious bleeding.
-These popular products currently already contain warnings for serious bleeding side effects, but the FDA has continued to receive reports of this safety issue.
-The administration is reviewing the risks associated with the medications and plans to get input from an advisory committee of experts to determine whether or not further federal action is required.
+The FDA has renewed its warning for consumers who use Alka-Seltzer® and other aspirin-containing antacid products of an increased risk of serious bleeding.
+These popular products currently already contain warnings for serious bleeding side effects, but the FDA has continued to receive numerous reports of this safety issue.

 Risk factors for bleeding when taking aspirin-containing antacid products include: